Build

 Section titled “Prerequisites”- You are signed in.

-- To run live, you will also need one or more confirmed trading accounts (you can still define strategies before connecting accounts).
+- To start a live deployment, you will also need one or more confirmed trading accounts.
+You can still define strategies before connecting accounts.

 - Click Create strategy (or similar).